Center for Food Safety

-The Center for Food Safety (CFS) is a 501c3, U.S. non-profit advocacy organization, based in Washington, D.C.
-It maintains an office in San Francisco, California.
-The executive director is Andrew Kimbrell, an attorney.
-Its stated mission is to protect human health and the environment, focusing on food production technologies such as genetically modified plants and organisms (GMOs).
+The Center for Food Safety (CFS) is a 501(c)(3), U.S. non-profit advocacy organization, based in Washington, D.C.
+It maintains an office in San Francisco, California, and Portland, Oregon.
+CFS's mission is to empower people, support farmers, and protect the earth from the harmful impacts of industrial agriculture through groundbreaking legal, scientific, and grassroots action.
 It was founded in 1997.